 Eight hours after we left Phakding we reach Hotel Zambala.
 It is a new hotel, consisting of a two-story building.
 The front yard is unfinished.
 We enter the yard from a corner, going down several awkwardly piled loose rocks serving as steps.
 A dog greets us at the entrance.
 As Ngima goes inside the hotel, I plump down on a plastic chair kept on the front yard.
 Ngima comes back and beckons us into the dining room.
 It is nice and warm inside.
 Ngima tells us that the owner’s wife is his relative.
 Her picture with her mother in law, both in traditional Sherpa clothing, is hanging on the dining room wall.
 Her son, eight- or nine-year old, is lying on a bed at the far end of the dining room, watching a cartoon movie on the TV.

 Rahul complains of a headache.
 We have garlic soup and vegetable momos for dinner.
 Rahul takes an Advil, and feels better quickly.

 Ngima shows us his room and tells us to call him at night, in case there is a problem.
-Altitude sickness could start in Namche.
+People begin to feel altitude sickness starting from Namche.

-As we hurry to check in, Madhav adorns us with marigold garlands, something he intended to — but could not — do yesterday while receiving us at the airport.
-The airline company does not allow us to carry the garland on the airplane.
+As we hurry to check in, Madhav adorns us with marigold garlands, something he had intended to — but could not — do yesterday while receiving us at the airport.
+The airline company does not allow us to carry the garland on the airplane, however.